For partners

 Most small buildings don't sell; we open a path to transact with unlisted owners.

-Referral flywheel
+Relationship flywheel

 Satisfied owners will refer others; each conversation can unlock several more.